Fetology Chicago: Practice & Discovery

 Registration Fee

-Please note that individuals planning to claim CME credit or nursing contact hours for participating need to register individually.
+Please note that individuals planning to claim CME credit or nursing contact hours need to register individually.
 Event recordings will be available to registrants for one month after the live event.

 Target Audience